dpuelz/MachineLearning_MSBA-WP/README.md

 ## Final project

 The final project is an extended set of exercises that synthesize all tools and methods we have learned in this course.
-You are encouraged to work in groups of up to 4 students, and each group only needs to turn in one copy of solutions.
 The final project questions can be found [here](final/final.md).

 # Course structure